 .is-complete |

-Applied when a non-looping element finishes typing |
+Applied after a non-looping sequence settles |

 Events